Savings Calculator

 CDs are time deposits that offer fixed interest rates for a specific term (3 months to 5 years or more).
 They typically offer higher rates than savings accounts but require you to lock in your money for the term.
 Early withdrawal usually incurs penalties.
 CDs are suitable for savings goals with specific timelines where you won't need the money before the term ends.

-Our savings calculator helps you visualize how your savings will grow over time.
-Here's how to use it:
+Our free savings calculator, designed by experienced financial professionals, helps you visualize how your savings will grow over time.
+Based on years of financial planning expertise, here's how to use our savings calculator effectively:

 • Enter initial savings: Input your current savings balance or starting amount